Athaodam/essays/README.md

 # Our Community

 Plant Planet Plate is composed of the stories and insights of people living across Oddar Meanchey province.
 We are grateful for all the knowledge, stories, and plant-centered moments that they shared with us.
+This would not be possible without their support and guidance!